sayan9732/LoopsJava/README.md

 }

 //* Called double method & integer with the help of "this" command and we don't need to create "Objects" in second method
-//*    And "this" command dont run in the "Static method" itself remember.
+//*    And "this" command don't run in the "Static method" itself remember.

 public class Main{
     int i = 20;